 Theology on Tap

-Theology on Tap is back for the Fall!
+Theology on Tap is back for the spring!

 All events will be at the Sherwood Forest Event Center (7400 Hickman Road, Windsor Heights), and will start with a dinner/social hour at 6pm.
 The speakers themselves will go on stage at 7pm.
-Food trucks or catered food will be available for purchase on site each night, so come hungry!
-All evenings will end with a Q&A with the speakers.
+Food trucks or catered food will be available for free each night, so come hungry!
+All evenings will end with a Q&A with the speaker.

 As always, Theology on Tap is open to all young adults who want to join, and is a great opportunity for folks who may have been away from the Church for a bit but want to get connected again—be sure to invite your friends!